What makes a company the best energy supplier for you?

 In the UK it is uncommon to experience unexpected energy supply problems.
 Therefore, once you are signed up you rarely if ever need to contact your supplier.
-This means price should be the main criteria when finding the best supplier for you.
+This means the price should be the main criteria when finding the best supplier for you.

 The energy companies vary the amount that they charge to their customers.
-This depends largely on the property’s location and the amount that they sell in your area.
-They also take into account the amount that they pay themselves for the energy.
+This depends largely on the property's location and the amount that they sell in your area.
+They also take into account the amount that they pay themselves for energy.

-All gas and electricity comes through the same grid.
+All gas and electricity come through the same grid.
 Customer service is essentially the only difference between what suppliers offer.
 However, apart from when signing up to a company, or switching away from them, there is little or no need to interact with them.
-Therefore, to find the best energy supplier for your home the main thing to look our for is prices.
+Therefore, to find the best energy supplier for your home the main thing to look out for is prices.
 This is particularly the case if you have a company like Switchd communicating with the suppliers for you.

 Finding the Best Energy Supplier for your home: getting started